 When I was younger I wanted to be a hobo.
 I loved Louis L’Amour’s Education of a Wandering Man and thought I could do something similar by traveling across the United States, working as I went.
 It never happened, but the thought never entirely left me either…So, here is an ode to something that has never been and likely never will be, but still captures my imagination.

 The Hobo Convention is held annually in Britt, Iowa.
-The convention has been occurring for over a hundred years and draws many hobos together on an annual basis – though numbers have been dwindling with the passing of time.
-Still, if you want to experience the last remnants of a day-gone-by form of hobo, this is the place.
+The convention has been occurring for over a hundred years and draws many hobos together on an annual basis – though numbers have been dwindling with the passing of time.1Vice did a fascinating documentary video about the difficulties of being a modern hobo and attending the hobo convention.

 - Nora Dunn has been traveling worldwide since 2006.
 She runs “The Professional Hobo” and shares how she has made traveling an integral part of her lifestyle and how others can do so too.

-- While your children may hate you (or love you), you could try being a hobo family like Lightnin’ Lauren O’Wayne and Crackerdog Sam (and their two little ones: Miko Lint Picker and Alrik Irontrousers the Land Pirate).
+- While your children might hate you, you could try being a hobo family like Lightnin’ Lauren O’Wayne and Crackerdog Sam (and their two little ones: Miko Lint Picker and Alrik Irontrousers the Land Pirate).
 Lauren blogs at hobomama.

 Being a Hobo